Make Private Mortgage Insurance a Thing of the Past

-While lending institutions have been obligated (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) when the loan balance dips under 78% of the purchase price, they do not have to take similar action if the borrower's equity is over 22%.
-(This legal obligation does not include a number of higher risk mortgages.)
-However, you can actually cancel PMI yourself (for loans made past July 1999) at the point your equity reaches 20 percent, no matter the original price of purchase.
+Although lending institutions have been legally obligated (for loans closed past July 1999) to cancel Private Mortgage Insurance (PMI) when the loan balance gets under 78% of the price of purchase, they do not have to cancel PMI automatically if the borrower's equity is over 22%.
+(Certain "higher risk" loans are excluded.)
+However, you can actually cancel PMI yourself (for mortgages made past July 1999) at the point your equity gets to 20 percent, without consideration of the original price of purchase.

-Review your loan statements often.
-Also stay aware of what other homes are purchased for in your neighborhood.
-If your mortgage is fewer than five years old, chances are you haven't paid down much principal � you have been paying mostly interest.
+Review your statements often.
+Also be aware of what other homes are selling for in your neighborhood.
+If your mortgage is fewer than five years old, chances are you haven't paid down much principal � you have paid mostly interest.

-Once your equity has risen to the magic number of twenty percent, you are close to getting rid of your PMI payments, once and for all.
-First you will let your lender know that you are requesting to cancel your PMI.
-Lending institutions ask for documentation verifying your eligibility at this point.
-You can acquire documentation of your home's equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.
+As soon as your equity has reached the magic number of twenty percent, you are just a few steps away from getting rid of your PMI payments, once and for all.
+Call your lending institution to request cancellation of PMI.
+Lenders ask for paperwork verifying your eligibility at this point.
+You can get documentation of your equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.